Halfback (American football): Overview

 Before the emergence of the T formation in the 1940s, all members of the offensive backfield were legitimate threats to run or pass the ball.
 Most teams used four offensive backs on every play: a quarterback, two halfbacks, and a fullback.
 The quarterback began each play a quarter of the way back, the halfbacks began each play side by side and halfway back, and the fullback began each play the farthest back.

-Historically, from the 1870s through the 1950s, the halfback position was both an offensive and defensive position.
+Older systems require the halfback be proficient at throwing the ball downfield as well.

 Now that most offensive formations have only one or two running backs, the original designations do not mean as much, as the fullback is now usually a lead blocker (technically a halfback), while the halfback or tailback (called such because they stand at the "tail" of the I) lines up behind the fullback.
 There has also been a shift in most offenses' dependence on halfbacks, as the quarterback is now generally considered the most essential part of a team.
 However, the average output of the halfback has not changed.

+Historically, from the 1870s through the 1950s, before the introduction of the one-platoon system, the halfback position was both an offensive and defensive position.
 In the related sport of Canadian football, halfback is usually a defensive, rather than offensive, position since the 1980s.
 It is also used to refer to an offensive position similar to a slotback that could line up off the tight end or behind the quarterback.

-Older systems require the halfback be proficient at throwing the ball downfield as well.
+Power was once the most desired trait in a halfback, but has been over taken by the need for a diverse skill set.
 Many of the "scat backs" in the modern era produce more total yards and touchdowns than their ancestor "power backs" by breaking off big plays on outside runs and receptions.
+In the past few decades the role of the halfback has gone through a great shift as most offensive game plans are now fueled by creativity and finesse instead of raw force.
 The spread offense and the hurry-up offense change the halfback's role but create more opportunity for these plays.
+Stamina and durability is more important than ever in the hurry-up offense.
+On the other hand, speed is often valued over strength, and pass-catching ability is sometimes valued over blocking proficiency.

 The spread, the hurry-up, and the pro-style offenses dominate American football but the "smash-mouth" style of play is far from extinct.
 A power-running scheme is often utilized to counter an effective spread attack, as it allows a team to control the clock and keep the ball out of the opposing offense's control.
 This strategy is utilized in NFL, college, and all other forms of American football.

-In the past few decades the role of the halfback has gone through a great shift as most offensive game plans are now fueled by creativity and finesse instead of raw force.
-Stamina and durability is more important than ever in the hurry-up offense.
-On the other hand, speed is often valued over strength, and pass-catching ability is sometimes valued over blocking proficiency.
-Power was once the most desired trait in a halfback, but has been over taken by the need for a diverse skill set.

 In the last few decades the running back's individual share of offensive output has declined as quarterbacks are generally treated as the cornerstone of an offense.
 The demands of an up-tempo offense also favor a multiple running back system.